php-fig/fig-standards/proposed/http-message.md

      * Return an instance with the specified scheme.
      *
      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified scheme.
-If the scheme
-     * provided includes the "://" delimiter, it MUST be removed.
      *
-     * Implementations SHOULD restrict values to "http", "https", or an empty
+     * Implementations MUST support the schemes "http" and "https" case
-     * string but MAY accommodate other schemes if required.
+     * insensitively, and MAY accommodate other schemes if required.
      *
      * An empty scheme is equivalent to removing the scheme.
      *